ckadarla/skooner/README.md

 ```

-### Want to create readonly user please apply readonlyuser.yaml with the bellow command  and follow above commands
+### Want to create readonly user to provide with developer for logs please apply readonlyuser.yaml with the bellow command.

 ```bash
 kubectl apply -f readonlyuser.yaml